Kōsuke Fujishima: Personal life

 On June 29, 2016, the famous 20-year-old cosplayer Nekomu Otogi announced her marriage to Fujishima as well as her pregnancy on her Twitter page.
 Both of them had known each other on Twitter approximately since 2014.

 On July 7, 2016, Fujishima confirmed the marriage on his Twitter account.

+Fujishima owns a rare Krauser Domani, a motorcycle-like vehicle with an integrated sidecar, which he purchased in 1994 and regularly shows on his Twitter account.